IGX 2016: The PlayStation VR headset’s potential is wasted on the PS4

 READ ALSO :

-We tried many games on the PSVR: Drive Club, Batman VR, and Resident Evil 7.
-In all those games, the one factor that stood out was the low resolution of the game.
+We tried many games on the PSVR, including Drive Club, Batman VR, and Resident Evil 7.
+In all those games, the one factor that stood out was the low resolution.
 Jaggies and low-res textures were everywhere.
-It was so bad, in fact, that it felt like we were watching something like a 360p video on a 1080p screen.
+It was so bad that it felt like we were watching a 360p video on a 1080p screen.

 Barring resolution, the experience was pleasant enough.
-We did have controller and tracking issues in Batman and Resident Evil, but those issues were more down to set up issues than PSVR issues.
-We couldn’t try the Move controllers in-game because they weren’t properly set up at the demo time.
+We did have controller and tracking issues in Batman and Resident Evil, but those issues were more down-to-set-up than PSVR issues.
+We couldn’t try the Move controllers in-game because they weren’t properly set up during the demo.

-I only spent a total of 20 minutes at most with the PSVR, but those 20 minutes convinced me of two things.
-The first is that Sony’s done a better job with games and with the headset than either Oculus or HTC.
+I spent only 20 minutes at most with the PSVR, but those 20 minutes convinced me of two things.
+The first is that Sony’s done a better job with games and the headset than either Oculus or HTC.
 The second is that the PS4 is the wrong console for VR.
-I hope the PS4 Pro manages to render higher resolution VR gaming because it would be a shame to waste PSVR on just the PS4.
+I hope the PS4 Pro manages to render higher-resolution VR gaming because it would be a shame to waste PSVR on just the PS4.

 You might also like